greatfrontend/top-angular-interview-questions/README.md

 Curated top Angular interview questions with high quality answers for acing your front end interviews.

+Thanks to [Michal Grzegorczyk](https://www.linkedin.com/in/michalgrzegorczyk-dev/) for feedback and proofreading.

 ## Table of Contents

 <!-- TABLE_OF_CONTENTS:START -->